mgifford/drupal-security/src/server.rst

 one site on a given server, it is normal for each site to have its own log file rather than using the default generic one.
 If you run more than one site or have multiple web servers, log centralization can allow you to get an overall view of site issues.
-Open source tools such as `logstash`_ can be used to simplify the process of searching all of your log files.
+Open-source tools such as `logstash`_ can be used to simplify the process of searching all of your log files.

 ..
 Neither of these attempts to insert a page break works, least with my tests.